 - Diluted and used to spray foliage

-I occasionally water the trees and shrubs with it, but normally I use the foliar spray, because foliage can absorb the nutrients more efficiently than roots (since the solution defuses in the soil and not all of it makes it to the root) and the beneficial bacteria will be able to colonize the foliage immediately.
+I occasionally water the trees and shrubs with it, but normally I use the foliar spray, because foliage can absorb the nutrients more efficiently than roots (since the solution diffuses in the soil and not all of it makes it to the root), and the beneficial bacteria will be able to colonize the foliage immediately.

-I aim to use the foliar spray every 2-4 weeks during the growing season.
+I aim to use the foliar spray every 2 to 4 weeks during the growing season.
 If you use kelp liquid fertilizer or another natural liquid fertilizer, it can be mixed in with this application.

-1. Dilute one part Garden Probiotics with 10 parts water.
+- Dilute one part garden probiotics with 10 parts water.
 That's about 3/4 cup per gallon of water.

 This is a great way to get your perennials off to a good start early in spring.
 Use it again in the fall as the plants go dormant.
 A good culture will also help your indoor starts.